loning/zeckendorf-hilbert/docs/euler-article/gls-union/05-unified-time/06-modular-time_en.md

 # Modular Time: Intrinsic Evolution of Quantum States

-> *"Modular time is the quantum state's own clock."*
+> *"Modular time can be viewed as the quantum state's own clock."*

 ## 🎯 Core Proposition